 THE IMPORTANCE OF THE HACCP SYSTEM IN FOOD PRODUCTION

-The HACCP system was developed in the 60’s by Pillsbury, the U.S. Army, and the National Aeronautics and Space Administration (NASA) with the purpose of producing safe products for the U.S. space program.
-NASA wanted a "zero defects" programme to guarantee the safety of the foods that astronauts would consume in space.
+The HACCP system was developed in the 1960s by Pillsbury, the United States Army, and the National Aeronautics and Space Administration (NASA) with the aim of producing safe food for the U.S. space program.
+NASA required a “zero defects” program to guarantee the safety of the food astronauts would consume in space.

 What is the HACCP system about?

-HACCP are the initials for Hazard Analysis and Critical Control Points.
+HACCP is an acronym that stands for Hazard Analysis and Critical Control Points.

 Steps to implement the HACCP plan